Binance VS Poloniex: 2023 Crypto Exchange Comparison

 If visual appeal is important to you, Poloniex definitely won’t be to your liking.
 It has an old-school interface and a somewhat cumbersome verification process.
 Unlike Binance, you will need to provide additional personal information to verify your account.
 If you are a resident of the US, you will have to give your social number too.

-One of the advanced features of Poloniex that only a few mainstream exchanges offer is lending and margin trading.
+One of the advanced features of Poloniex is lending and margin trading.
 You can trade up to 10x leveraged orders, as opposed to Binance where you have a fixed rate of 3:1 (3x).
 For example, if you have 1 BTC, you’re allowed to borrow 2 more.

 Binance does a great job of providing satisfactory customer support to its users.
 During these couple of years, there haven’t been any serious complaints and all user problems have been resolved promptly and effectively.